Geoffrey Shaw (MP): Later career

 After leaving Parliament, he returned to his successful legal practice, and bought a farming estate in Whilton, Northamptonshire, where he kept a herd of pedigree dairy cattle and owned a haymaking company.
 He also became active in the Territorial Army, taking command of a company of the 5th King's Own Yorkshire Light Infantry in 1928, and remaining with the battalion after it was converted into an anti-aircraft regiment.
 He commanded the successor 57th LAA Regiment, RA during the early stages of the Second World War, standing down in 1940.

 He was elected to Northamptonshire County Council for Braunston in 1942, and was re-elected unopposed in 1946 as an independent candidate.
 However, at the end of the year he left the county to move to Scottow, in Norfolk.
 He remained a councillor, but did not seek re-election in 1949.
-He died in September 1960, at Scottow Hall, leaving an estate of £200,000.
+He died in September 1960, aged 64, at Scottow Hall, leaving an estate of £200,000.